flycheck/flycheck/doc/contrib/testing.rst

   the utility functions.
 - ``resources/``: Resource files used by the test suite, including example code in various programming languages to test syntax checkers.
-- ``init.el``: A simple init file which initializes a bare-bones Emacs session for the Flycheck test suite.
 - ``run-tests.el``: A simple test runner for non-interactive use, which reads ERT selectors from the command line and runs all matching tests.